-Criminal Trespassing in New York City
+New York City Criminal Trespassing Lawyer

 In New York, all degrees of the Criminal Trespass statutes have the same basic underlying elements.
 A person commits Criminal Trespass when that person either enters an area which that person had no right to enter; or remains in an area after another person or organization with the authority to exclude that person commands the person to leave.

 The Criminal Trespass statutes range from a B misdemeanor to a D felony.
 The lowest level of the offense applies to common areas of city-owned property, and non-residential private areas.
-This is a B misdemeanor charge, and carries a maximum sentence of 90 days jail.
+This is a B misdemeanor charge and carries a maximum sentence of 90 days jail.

-The New York City criminal defense attorneys at the Law Offices of Jeffrey Lichtman are experienced in evaluating how authority to enter and/or remain is given and under what circumstances a person is expected to know their authority to be present in a location has been rescinded.
+The New York City criminal defense attorneys at our firm are experienced in evaluating how authority to enter and/or remain is given and under what circumstances a person is expected to know their authority to be present in a location has been rescinded.